Super Mario Galaxy: Development

+During the first public showcase of Super Mario Galaxy at E3 2006, Miyamoto stated it would release within six months of the Wii's launch.
+However, EAD Tokyo felt it was more important to make a game they were really happy with, resulting in it launching eleven months after the Wii.
 After development was finished, the team reflected that the fundamental part of a Super Mario game was to make the player think about how "fun" it was to play the game itself, rather than simply finishing it.
 To accomplish this, Koizumi made sure that there were certain areas of the game which could be enjoyed by all types of people, including children.
 Shimizu added that Super Mario Galaxys ulterior motive was to have everybody "gather around the TV", as he felt that a game starring Mario was not necessarily something which could be enjoyed by playing alone.
 The game was made to support six different save files – Shimizu liked the idea of one player looking at the progress of another player and seeing how they compared against their own.
 Iwata stated that when the first Super Mario game was released, there used to be "many more" people gathering around the television who would enjoy watching the gameplay experience.
 Iwata asserted that well-made video games were more enjoyable to spectate, and hoped that Super Mario Galaxys co-operative mode would tempt someone who does not usually play video games to join.